Candles...the most expensive ways of lighting and heating

 These clay pot heaters are being widely advertised and shown using 5 tea candles.

-These consume between 120 and 160 Watts depending on the manufacturer.
+Heated throws use between 120 and 160 Watts depending on the manufacturer.

 So, over the same time the tea candles would last a heated throw will cost between 32 and 44p